jsebrech/vanilla-benchmarks/README.md

 Benchmark executed with current software versions as of september 5, 2024.

-All browsers were loaded without extensions.
+All browsers were first restarted, and loaded without extensions in private mode.

 Measured on two machines: